 FORMAL COMPLAINTS PROCESS: When there has been a serious incident that needs a thorough investigation, it may be best to handle this through the formal complaints process and PALS will support you through this process.

 Acknowledgement: Once we have received your formal complaint, we will contact you (by letter, e-mail or telephone) to confirm that we are looking into your concerns.
-An acknowledgement letter will be sent to you along with a Complaints leaflet and our contact details so that you can contact us directly if you have any concerns about the investigation.
 At this stage, we will ask you about consent if you are complaining on behalf of someone else and we may need to send you a consent form to have the patient sign and send back to us to prove that they are happy for us to share details of their care with you.

-What if I am still not happy?
-If you are not satisfied with the Trust’s response to your complaint then we would ask you to contact us again explaining what you feel was not addressed appropriately.
-We will try to work with you until we reach a satisfactory outcome, but at the end of our investigation, if you are still not satisfied then you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.
+What if I am still not happy?: We will try to work with you until we reach a satisfactory outcome, but at the end of our investigation, if you are still not satisfied then you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.

 The role of the PHSO: The PHSO considers complaints about poor treatment or services throughout the NHS in England.
 The service is independent, impartial and free.
 The PHSO does not have to investigate every complaint, but will usually do so if there is clear evidence of hardship or injustice.
 If you wish to raise a complaint with the Ombudsman please complete the form using the following link www.ombudsman.org.uk/make-a-complaint.